wizards-of-lua/wizards-of-lua/README.md

 Wizards of Lua is licensed under the GNU General Public License v3.0.
 See the file [LICENSE](LICENSE) file for details.

 Wizards of Lua uses the great [Rembulan](https://github.com/mjanicek/rembulan) implementation of [Lua](https://www.lua.org) 5.3 for Java, which is licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+Wizards of Lua uses JLHTTP, the minimalist's first choice HTTP server created by Amichai Rothman.
+JLHTTP is licensed under the GPL 2.0 license.
+For additional info see http://www.freeutils.net/source/jlhttp/.